datacol-io/datacol-io.github.io/docs/heroku.md

 * **Platform Limitations**

-  Heroku does not provide any regional redundancy and runs ons AWS in the US East region or Europe West region.
+  Heroku does not provide any regional redundancy and runs on AWS in the US East region or Europe West region.
 You can run apps in multiple regions and reduce risk of outage with {{site.title}}.

 Though {{site.title}} provides a Heroku type control-layer over Google cloud, it does not limit your developer experience.
 You can anytime delete {{site.title}} infrastructure from your account and applications will still be running and portable, giving you similar flexibility and control of a cloud.